 Creative placemaking occurs when planners, community development practitioners, artists, and others deliberately integrate art and culture into community revitalization work - placing arts at the table with land use, transportation, economic development, education, housing, infrastructure, and public safety strategies.
 (National Endowment for the Arts)

 The Many Forms of Creative Placemaking

 Creative placemaking initiatives can take the form of short-term or long-term interventions and actions.
-Projects can activate vacant and underutilized structures and places in the private and public realms and instigate interventions over a short-term or long-term period.
+Projects can activate vacant and underutilized structures, places in the private and public realms, and instigate interventions over a short-term or long-term period.
 Below are examples of planning projects that could be identified as creative placemaking initiatives.

 - Community participation: Creative placemaking projects that have local community participation at the core of the model tend to have more success than those that are primarily preoccupied with attracting tourists from elsewhere.
 Creative placemaking projects should involve the meaningful engagement of local creatives including individuals artists, arts nonprofits, and creative businesses as well as a broader network of stakeholders including residents and community-based organizations invested in the activation of the space or place.

 - Cross-sector partnership: Effective implementation involves cross-sector collaboration to secure the permissions needed to implement projects in private and public spaces.
 Identify partners with strengths in six areas:

 - ability to build relationships across sectors (government, nonprofit, community, and for-profit);

 - ability to initiate the project with enthusiasm (the entrepreneurial initiator);

 - demonstrated understanding and commitment to the diversity and character of the place;

 - ability to mobilize the public;